OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `cat /etc/passwd` to display the contect of the /etc/passwd file

 Use `cat /etc/passwd /ect/hosts` to display the content of /etc/passwd and /etc/hots

+Use `tail /etc/passwd` to display the last 10 lines of /etc/passwd